J-1 Visa Strategic Partnerships Manager Jobs

 Target host employers with cross-border operations

-Companies managing international distribution, licensing, or joint-venture agreements regularly host J-1 Trainees and Specialists because the training plan maps naturally to global functions.
+Companies managing international distribution, licensing, or joint-venture agreements regularly host J-1 visa Trainees and Specialists because the training plan maps naturally to global functions.
 Prioritize organizations with existing multinational structures over purely domestic firms.

 Search verified J-1-friendly roles on Migrate Mate